sardjv/esr_api/README.md

 ## Database

+To change database between MySQL and SQL Server:

+1) Uncomment the relevant section in docker-compose.yml
+2) Uncomment the relevant config in database.yml
+3) Uncomment the relevant gem(s) in the Gemfile.

-To access the database console:
+To access the MySQL database console:

 ```
 docker-compose exec mysql bash